sachasayan/minstrel/memory-bank/techContext.md

 - `AppSidebar` interacts with `fileService` to save projects and with `chatSlice` and `appStateSlice` to manage UI state.
 - `ChatInterface` interacts with `chatSlice` to display and manage chat history and with `chatService` to send messages.
 - `MarkdownViewer` displays Markdown content from the `projectSlice`.
-- `BookOutlineWizard` collects initial project parameters and triggers the skeleton generation process.
+- `BookOutlineWizard` (container component) orchestrates the book outline wizard flow and renders the page components.
+- `Intro`, `StoryLength`, `SettingAndTitle`, `PlotPage`, `WritingSamplePage`, `SummaryPage` (page components) handle individual wizard steps and user input within the Book Outline Wizard.
 - `ProjectOverview` combines `ChatInterface` and `MarkdownViewer` to provide the main project view.
 - `chatService` interacts with `llmService` to communicate with the Gemini API, `promptBuilder` to construct prompts, and `projectsSlice` to update project data.
 - `fileService` uses Electron's IPC to interact with `fileOps.ts` in the main process for file system operations.